the-teachingRSE-project/competencies/competencies.md

 + to judge independently and maintain professional integrity,
 + to treat colleagues and collaborators with respect and work towards a fair and inclusive environment, and
 + to promote these values whenever possible and make sure that they are passed on to new practitioners.

+Many practitioners will follow the values expressed in these codes of conduct without knowing them because they are passed on implicitly by their peers and mentors [@Consoli2008].
+Here, they are stated explicitly because they underpin the foundational competencies and responsibilities of RSEs who are professionals living in both worlds.

 The deployment of computer-based modelling and simulation has dramatically changed the practice of science in a large number of fields.
 It has enabled the hitherto impossible study of new classes of problems,